ni/monodrive-documentation/docs/LV_client/utilities/mono_lidar_packages.md

 ### Description

-Calculate how many packages to send thu UDP based on the lidar configuration.
+Calculate how many packages to send thu UDP based on the LiDAR configuration.
 For technical support contact us at <b>support@monodrive.io</b>

 ### Inputs